cdellacqua/signals.js/README.md

 ```

 `Signal<T>` also contains a getter (`nOfSubscriptions`) that lets you know how many active subscriptions
-are active at a given moment (this could be useful if are trying to optimize your code).
+are active at a given moment (this could be useful if you are trying to optimize your code).

 ```ts
 import {makeSignal} from '@cdellacqua/signals';